alaniomotosho2/mustapha/_posts/2018-03-06-africa-conflicts.md

-Some event type are not unique!!! <h4> lets convert the whole string to lower and then count again, we will also strip white space as well to avoid duplicate</h4>
+Some event type are not unique!!! lets convert the whole string to lower and then count again, we will also strip white space as well to avoid duplicate

 ```python